oxygensmith/robbutzcalendar/README.md

   - Color-coded blocks: Available (green), Busy (orange), Special bookings (red/blue)
 - **Responsive design**: Works on desktop and mobile

-## Tech Stack
+## To do / to come

-- Booking functionality
+- Booking functionality (using Netlify or Airtable)

 ## Tech Stack